 This is how ASASS establish a partnership with a community:

 - Learning about them, by listening to members and bringing people together

-- Researching about the issues and developing projects to solve them
+- Researching the issues and developing projects to solve them

 - Identifying potential partners: NGOs, schools, faith-based organizations, health services, companies, government, media and people